 Faroe Islands in a rental car

-8 days incl. flight, hotel and rental car
+8 days incl. flight, hotel, rental car and cruise

 The road network on the Faroe Islands is very well developed, and it is easy to get around; 80% of the islands are connected by bridges and tunnels.
 Every visitor should plan their stay here with the weather in focus, as the weather can be change completely – it all depends on what island you are on.

 Only you and the weather set the pace on this trip.

 Maria has put together a schedule, so that you will have the opportunity to get the most out of what our islands can offer – have a look down below.